Multi-band light curves from eccentric accreting supermassive black hole binaries: Results

 \fref{fig:specMach} provides quantitative corroboration of our qualitative judgements about \fref{fig:LCMach}.
 The panel organization is the same, except Lomb-Scargle periodograms (normalized to a maximum value of 1) are plotted versus frequency in units of orbits$^{-1}$.
 The lump frequency is obvious for the circular binary, having a range of values corresponding to a period of $\simeq 5-10$ binary orbital periods.
 We also see prominent peaks near the orbital frequency of 1, although for the circular binary the peak is quite obviously at $\simeq 1.4$ orbits$^{-1}$.
-We have reason to believe that the peak at $\simeq 1.4$ orbits$^{-1}$ converges to the orbital frequency as the sink radius is reduced, because we observe that behavior for $\mathcal{M}=11$ (which is the case for which we performed the sink radius test).
-This convergence is shown in \fref{fig:ftconverge}.
+The peak at $\simeq 1.4$ orbits$^{-1}$ decreases towards the orbital frequency in our sink-shrinking tests.
+This behavior is shown in \fref{fig:ftconverge}.
 But to be conservative about our conclusions, the range of frequencies for the near-orbital modulation for the circular binary is quoted as $1.0-1.5$ in Appendix \sref{app:sens}, and we refer to this modulation as the ``fast'' frequency $f_{\rm fast}$ or the ``near-orbital'' frequency.
 A similar frequency of $\unit[1.46]{orbits^{-1}}$ was observed in past studies \citep[e.g.][]{Roedig+2012, noble+2012, shi+2015}, and was interpreted as a beat frequency (for example, $2(f_{\rm bin} - f_{\rm lump})$, where $f_{\rm bin}$ and $f_{\rm lump}$ are the binary and lump frequencies).
-Given the lump frequencies we find, and the fact that the near-orbital frequency seems to converge to the orbital frequency for small sinks, our $f_{\rm fast}$ does not appear to be such a beat frequency.
-Instead, our $f_{\rm fast}$ is either an under-resolved orbital frequency, or is otherwise a phenomenon dependent on gravitational softening, sink size, sink rate, and/or resolution (since our sink-shrinking test varies all of these parameters simultaneously).
-A preliminary exploration suggests that gravitational softening is the primary driver, in which case $f_{\rm fast}$ being distinct from $f_{\rm orb}$ may be physical, since gravitational softening is used as a physical approximation of the vertically-integrated gravitational force on the disk.
-We will investigate this in greater detail in future work.
+Given the lump frequencies we find, and the fact that the near-orbital frequency varies in our sink-shrinking tests, our $f_{\rm fast}$ does not appear to be such a beat frequency.
+Instead, our sink-shrinking test shows that our $f_{\rm fast}$ is a phenomenon dependent on gravitational softening, sink size, sink rate, and/or resolution (since our sink-shrinking test varies all of these parameters simultaneously).
+We found in our investigations that $f_{\rm fast} - f_{\rm orb}$ is the precession frequency of the minidisks, primarily driven by gravitational softening.
+Although gravitational softening is required for stability in Newtonian simulations, in the 2-dimensional thin disk setting, gravitational softening is required to account for the vertically-integrated, plane-parallel component of the gravitational force on the disk.
+Thus, if a result depends on softening, it does not necessarily follow that the result is an artifact.
+Instead, the result may depend on the disk's vertical structure.
+We will report on this precession phenomenon and its dependence on softening in greater detail in future work.

 The periodograms for the eccentric binary have a comparative absence of the lump frequency.
 Interestingly, however, it is not completely absent, especially in the infrared band.
 The $\mathcal{M}=21$ case has several peaks at low frequency, which may indicate a lump-like phenomenon.
 There is a qualitative suggestion of the presence of a lump in the corresponding panel of \fref{fig:snaps}.
 Since higher Mach number flows are inherently less stable, it is arguably not surprising that a lump could appear at higher Mach numbers around the eccentric binary.
 Further investigation of lump-like periodicity in high-Mach number disks around eccentric binaries is beyond our present scope, but it suggests that some eccentric binaries can be circular binary ``imposters.''
 In the eccentric $\mathcal{M}\in\lbrace 11, 7\rbrace$ cases, the first harmonic of the orbital frequency appears clearly; harmonics often arise as the Fourier-representation of periodic pulses that do not have a purely sinusoidal shape (as is the case in the corresponding panels of \fref{fig:LCMach}).